browserengineering/book/book/intro.md

 [websurfing]: https://www.pcmag.com/encyclopedia/term/web-surfing

 [^bbs]: For me, [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) systems over a dial-up modem connection.
-A BBS is not all that different from a browser if you think of it as a window into dynamic content created somewhere else on the internet.
+A BBS, like a browser is a window into dynamic content somewhere else on the internet.

 In my freshman year at college, I attended a presentation by a RedHat salesman.
 The presentation was of course aimed at selling RedHat Linux, probably calling it the "operating system of the future" and speculating about the "year of the Linux desktop".
-But when asked about challenges RedHat faced, the salesman mentioned not Linux but _the web_: he said that someone "needs to make a good browser for Linux."[^netscape-linux] Even back then, in the very first year or so of the web, the browser was already a necessary component of every computer.
+But when asked about challenges RedHat faced, the salesman mentioned not Linux but _the web_: he said that someone "needs to make a good browser for Linux."[^netscape-linux] Even back then, in the first first years of the web, the browser was already a necessary component of every computer.
 He even threw out a challenge: "how hard could it be to build a better browser?"
 Indeed, how hard could it be?
 What makes it so hard?
 That question stuck with me for a long time.[^meantime-linux]